Part of the Patent Pending AREA 419 Modular Brake System (SIDEWINDER AND HELLFIRE SYSTEM PARTS ARE NOT INTERCHANGEABLE)

 – Suppressor mounts like those available for the HELLFIRE will be available soon.

-– Simply torque the universal adapter onto your barrel with a 13/16″ wrench, this piece never has to come off.
+– Simply torque the included universal adapter onto your barrel with a 13/16″ wrench, this piece never has to come off.
 Next, LEFT HAND thread the brake/collar assembly onto the adapter until it is almost snug.
 Now rotate the brake until it is level, push the brake into the adapter and you will feel it lock onto the taper.
 Now tighten the collar fully by hand, and you are done!

 SIDEWINDER Muzzle Brake